Shaambhavi-Jain/Product_Performance_Analysis/README.md

 - Time (monthly and quarterly)

 ### Key Findings
-Created a Tableau dashboard to visualize data trends and patterns.
 Some highlights from the dashboards are:
 - Paseo was the most profitable product, contributing 30% to overall profits.
 - Sales dropped by 9.5% for 3 products in the fourth quarter of 2014.
-- Products in the enterprise economic segment were identified as unprofitable.
+- Products in the enterprise economic segment (priced at $125) were identified as unprofitable.

 ### Recommendations
 - Invest in Paseo, analyze its success factors, and apply learnings to other products.